-- Companies online having selection items preselected to cost more money for you.
+53. Companies online having selection items preselected to cost more money for you.
 If you do not see this because you are an old lady, you may overlook the selection made and pay more, or subscribe to something.
 Sometimes they do the right thing and pick the cheapest version or nothing at all.
 [UPDATE 10/25/2014 For example, as you are checking out the company preselected fast shipping speed which costs 20 dollars more.
 So you would need to move the dot to select free shipping which takes longer but is a lot less money.
 Some companies do not even offer this option and force fast expensive shipping but that’s not what this number is about]

 And my ethics are people need to test what they sell if it was even done by them.
 For instance, I realized that I could be poisoning myself with heavy metals as particles of metals get chipped off an old superangel juicer over the years the grinding pieces come together.
 I found that most companies don’t really care about health, even if they sell something that is “healthy” but really just want to look the other way.
 Mike Adams says the same thing and he’s just like me in that he sees these things and can see where it’s going, but the great thing with him is that he actually can test it in his laboratory.
 I wish though I could make a bigger impact than just see things, and be able to really give back to the world in such a big way.

 I don’t know anymore what to think about Mike Adam’s testing, but it did alert me that anyone can be lying so they can sell.
 Mike Adams has had a history of deceptive practices himself even encouraging others to lie.
 So did he just test things to put other companies as evil so that he could debut his own product which he said was great but really wasn’t?
 That’s pure evil bs but I don’t know because of his history of deception: